 Not for everyone - but try it out - you can always turn it off if it doesn’t suit you.

 You'll look cool if you tell your kid(s) they can use their Xbox One or PlayStation controller with Apple Arcade - on iPhone, iPad and Apple TV.

-The kids (and some adults) might be sending a lot of time on Apple Arcade for the next month.
-After that - they might be sending US$4.99 a month - or asking you to.
+The kids (and some adults) might be sending a lot of time on Apple Arcade.
+They might also be sending US$4.99 a month - or asking you to.

 Macworld have a nice, detailed explainer on Apple Arcade if you want to know more.